Keyboard shortcuts

 Rust’s visibility rules provide fine-grained control, defaulting to private for strong encapsulation.

-• private (default, no keyword): Accessible only within the current module and its direct children modules (for items defined within the parent).
+• private (default, no keyword): Accessible only within the current module and its descendant modules.
 Think of it like C’s static for functions/variables within a file, but applied to all items and enforced hierarchically.

-• pub(crate): Visible anywhere within the same crate, but not outside the crate.
-Useful for internal helper functions or types shared across different modules of the crate but not part of its public API.
+• pub(crate): Visible within the same crate, but not outside the crate.
+It’s ideal for internal APIs that are shared across modules but not exposed to users of the crate.

 • pub(super): Visible only in the immediate parent module.